 The Fawkes Memorial Window

-At the west end, the plain window commemorates Rev George Fawkes, Rector 1958-1973 who died in 1990 with this verse from a well-known hymn by George Herbert:
+At the west end, the plain window commemorates Rev George Fawkes, Rector 1958-1973, who died in 1990. , The windows shows this verse from a well-known hymn by George Herbert:

 “A man that looks on glass,